Valle Caudina: Comunes

-The comunes with "*" are located in the outskirts of the Valle Caudina (without them the population of the valley is of 52,000 circa).
+The comuni with "*" are located in the outskirts of the Valle Caudina (excluding them, the population of the valley is about 52,000).

 Geography

-Valle Caudina is in the center of Campania being surrounded from the south by Partenio and from the north by Taburnus massif.
-It is about 20 km from Benevento, 23 km from Avellino, 22 km from Caserta, 38 km from Napoli e 57 km from Salerno.
+Valle Caudina is in the center of Campania: it is surrounded from the south by Partenio and from the north by Taburnus massif.
+It is about 20 km from Benevento, 23 km from Avellino, 22 km from Caserta, 38 km from Napoli and 57 km from Salerno.

-The main west entrance is the Stretta di Arpaia, where the Battle of the Caudine Forks may have happened, between the mountains Tairano and Castello; another is the Moiano's gorge.
+The main west entrance is the Stretta di Arpaia, where the Battle of the Caudine Forks may have been fought, between the mountains of Tairano and Castello; another is the Moiano's gorge.
 Instead, the east entrance is the passo of Sferracavallo in the comune of Montesarchio.

 The Valle Caudina is mostly flat and it is crossed by the Isclero river.

 History

 Originally, in the valley there was a lake fed by the waters coming from the Taburnus and the Partenio.

-Ceramic remnants at San Martino Valle Caudina suggest early settlements dating back to the Bronze Age (1800-1000 BC).
+Ceramic remnants at San Martino Valle Caudina suggest early settlements dating back to the Bronze Age (1800–1000 BC).
 Around the 8th century BC, the city of Caudium was born.
 It was the capital of the Caudini tribe, remembered above all for the humiliating defeat of the Caudine Forks that the Samnites inflicted on the Romans in 321 BC during the Samnite Wars.